cortelos/mbio-vehicle-catalog/README.md

 In order to get a copy of this project up and running on your local machine, for development and testing purposes, please follow the instructions present on the `README.md` files of each one of the project modules.

+If you want to run in a real CI/CD environment, please check for requirements in infrastructure/README.md`````

 ### Prerequisites

 In order for being able to properly develop and run the project, the following components should be installed: